 Finally, one of the two gentlemen throws the doll just through the window, obviously fed up.
 The other one brings the doll to a forest and gets out a cake with a candle.
 Not sure whose birthday it is and what birth means here anyway.

 Lebensraum is a German word meaning literally “living space” or “living room”, habitat and further biotope – the space required for you to exist.
 We are reminded of this quite early in the play when two musicians (and their instruments) step out of the wall paper which pattern matches their outfit.
 The Dutch duo Alamo Race Track accomplishes the otherwise silent dialogues but also by singing – and I love the added rockabilly vibes.
 Is the soundtrack available somewhere?

-Tickets for the second row in the stalls (B8 and B9) were 22 GBP, booked through www.sadlerswells.com
+Tickets for the second row in the stalls (B8 and B9) were 22 GBP via sadlerswells.com

-The Peacock Theatre is in Portugal Street and easily reached by London Underground via Holborn, alternatively Covent Garden and Temple stations
+The Peacock Theatre can easily be reached by London Underground via Holborn, and Covent Garden or Temple stations